baki2911/TimeTeller/README.md

 But beneath its simple facade lies a robust framework, built to ensure accuracy and reliability.
 Whether you're a professional needing a quick time check during a busy day, a student trying to manage study schedules, or just someone who appreciates the elegance of straightforward design, Time Teller App is the perfect companion.
 In a world that's constantly racing against time, here's an app that lets you pause, even if just for a moment, and simply embrace the present.

+But beneath its simple facade lies a robust framework, built to ensure accuracy and reliability.
+Whether you're a professional needing a quick time check during a busy day, a student trying to manage study schedules, or just someone who appreciates the elegance of straightforward design, Time Teller App is the perfect companion.
+In a world that's constantly racing against time, here's an app that lets you pause, even if just for a moment, and simply embrace the present